froala/KMSFroalaEditorBundle/README.md

 ###TODO ?

-(o) File upload
+- File upload
-(o) Override Froala event and error display
+- Override Froala event and error display
-(o) Display the editor content with a Twig extension (o) Load JS at the end
+- Display the editor content with a Twig extension
+- Load JS at the end